PPLLaVA: Varied Video Sequence Understanding With Prompt Guidance: Qualitative Results

 \section{Qualitative Results}

 In Fig. \ref{visual_attention}, we visualize the attention weights used to guide video pooling based on the user prompts.
 For the same video, we tried different questions.
 It can be clearly observed that the model's attention shifts noticeably depending on the question.
 For example, when the user asks about the girl's feelings, the attention is significantly focused on her face.
-Conversely, when asked about the number

-of 3D objects in the video, the attention shifts more toward the 3D objects.
+Conversely, when asked about the number of 3D objects in the video, the attention shifts more toward the 3D objects.
 These visualizations demonstrate that while reducing the visual context, PPLLaVA effectively captures the key information in the video.
+In Fig. \ref{visual_attention2}, we additionally illustrate the attention weights for captioning-related questions, as these questions theoretically provide less informational content.
+As shown in the figure, prompts like ``Describe this video," which lack specific references, result in attention weights being evenly distributed across the foreground.
+This indicates that our model still plays a significant

+role in handling captioning-related questions.
 In Fig. \ref{visual_chat1} and \ref{visual_chat2}, we further present some examples of video dialogue.
 As shown in Fig. \ref{visual_chat1}, for the famous Sora video, PPLLaVA can accurately and intricately describe details about the protagonist and the environment.
 For the more complex scene changes in the trailer for Black Myth Wu Kong, PPLLaVA remarkably captures the details of each scene and character.
 In Fig. \ref{visual_chat2}, PPLLaVA maintains accuracy and consistency across multiple rounds of dialogue and is capable of making reasonable inferences on open-ended questions.